A Complete Guide To Chase Business & Personal Credit Cards

-The card carries no foreign transaction fee, gives you priority boarding on Aer Lingus flights (the one real difference with the BA card, which gives you priority on BA flights), and a free economy ticket good for 12 months after you spend $30K in a calendar year.
-It’s largely the same card as the British Airways Visa Signature card (except for the branding).
+The card carries no foreign transaction fee, gives you priority boarding on Aer Lingus flights (the one real difference with the BA card, which gives you priority on BA flights), and a free economy ticket that’s good for 12 months after you spend $30K in a calendar year.
+It’s mostly the same as the British Airways Visa Signature card (except for the branding).

 20) Iberia Visa Signature

-The Iberia Visa Signature card is essentially the same credit card as the previous two airline-cobranded travel cards.
+The Iberia Visa Signature card is essentially the same credit card as the two co-branded airline cards above.

 - $95 annual fee

-- Earn 6 points per dollar at Marriott Rewards and SPG hotels
+- Earn six points per dollar at hotels participating in Marriott Bonvoy

-- Earn 2 points per dollar on all other purchases
+- Earn two points per dollar on all other purchases

-- Annual free night stay in a hotel up to 35,000 points
+- Annual free night’s stay in a hotel up to 35,000 points

 The awkwardly-named The World Of Hyatt card is a hotel travel rewards card, largely similar to the Marriott Bonvoy Boundless.
-There’s a bonus offer of up to 50,000 points, with free nights starting at 5,000 points.
-The best perk: you’ll get a free night certificate each anniversary year, good for a Category 1-4 Hyatt room.
+There’s a welcome offer of up to 50,000 points, with free nights starting at 5,000 points.
+The best perk is you’ll get a free night certificate each anniversary year, good for a Category 1-4 Hyatt room.

-For an annual fee of $49, the Disney Premier Visa is a card for all you Disney superfans out there.
-Your rewards come in the form of Disney Reward dollars.
+For an annual fee of $49, the Disney Premier Visa is a card for all you Disney super fans reading this.
+Your rewards come in the form of Disney Reward Dollars.

 Most of the perks of the Disney Premier Visa apply to the Disney Visa.

 The IHG Rewards Club Premier card is a card for people who frequent IHG hotels.
 For an $89 annual fee, you’ll earn a whopping 10 points per dollar spent at IHG hotels (plus automatic Platinum Elite Status enrollment in the IHG Rewards Club for another 15 points per dollar).
 That’s a pretty impressive earning rate.
 However, you can’t do much with your points besides redeem them for IHG hotel stays.

-Finally, a credit card for you Starbucks-heads out there.
+Finally, a credit card for the Starbucks fans out there.
 Starbucks rewards come in the form of Stars, the value of which can vary based on what Starbucks item you redeem them for, though it generally comes out to about 4 cents apiece.

-As a bonus offer, you’ll get 2,500 Stars after you spend $500 on purchases in the first 3 months.
-You’ll also get a Star for every dollar you put onto your Starbucks card using your Starbucks Reward Visa and 2 Stars for every dollar you spend using your Starbucks card, meaning you can earn 3 Stars for every dollar you spend at Starbucks assuming you literally play your cards right.
+As a welcome offer, you’ll get 6,500 Stars after you spend $500 on purchases in the first three months.
+You’ll also get a Star for every dollar you put onto your Starbucks card using your Starbucks Reward Visa and two Stars for every dollar you spend using your Starbucks card, meaning you could earn three Stars for every dollar you spend at Starbucks, assuming you literally play your cards right.

 Grocery stores, local transit/commuting, and internet/cable/phone services pick up one Star for every $2 you spend.
-For all other purchases on your Starbucks Visa, you’ll earn a Star for every 4 dollars you spend.
+For all other purchases on your Starbucks Visa, you’ll earn a Star for every $4 you spend.

-The Amazon Rewards Visa Signature card is a nice cash back card.
-You’ll get a $50 Amazon gift card upon being approved, and you’ll earn 3% cash back on Amazon and Whole Foods purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on all other purchases.
+The Amazon Prime Rewards Visa Signature is a nice cash back card.
+You’ll get an Amazon gift card upon being approved, and you’ll earn 5% cash back on Amazon and Whole Foods purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on all other purchases.

 There’s no annual fee (although it does require an Amazon Prime account to take full advantage of the top-tier cash back rate) and no foreign transaction fee.

-Earn 3% cash back on restaurants and gas station purchases and 1% everywhere else.
-For a card with no annual fee, the 3% cash back you’ll get in the aforementioned categories is pretty generous.
+Earn 3% cash back on restaurant and gas station purchases and 1% everywhere else.
+For a card with no annual fee, the 3% cash back that you’ll get in the aforementioned categories is pretty generous.
 There’s also a $100 cash back bonus if you spend $500 on the card in the first three months.

 One last thought: be wary of Chase’s 5/24 rule.
-It’s not an explicit policy, but more of an unwritten rule and therefore precise details are hard to come by, but generally, if you have opened 5 or more credit cards (any credit cards, not just Chase cards) over the previous 24 months, Chase will not issue you the card you’re applying for.
+It’s not an explicit policy, but more of an unwritten rule, and therefore, precise details are hard to come by.
+Generally, though, if you have opened five or more credit cards (any credit card, not just Chase cards) over the previous 24 months, Chase will not issue you the card you’re applying for.